 On June 19, 2017, the Village Board adopted Resolution 17-579 in support of the Paris Agreement guiding principles with the goal of keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
-This was followed by the Village President signing the Chicago Climate Charter at the North American Climate Summit held in Chicago in December 2017.
+This was followed by the Village President signing the Chicago Climate Charter at the North American Climate Summit held in Chicago on December 4-6, 2017.

 On January 1, 2018 the Village of Oak Park implemented the Single-Use Bag Fee Ordinance to reduce the negative impact single-use bags - both plastic and paper - have on the environment.
 In 2018, the Village Board also approved guidelines for a residential Rain Ready Grant Program which allowed for homeowners to use smart landscaping strategies to reduce the risk of basement seepage and reduce the burden on Oak Park's sewer system.
-It was estimated that over 500,000 gallons of water was infiltrated into the soil and diverted from the Village's sewer system the second year the program was implemented.
+After the second year of the program, it was estimated that over 500,000 gallons of water was infiltrated into the soil and diverted from the Village's sewer system.